-\ The gender balance of those in senior management positions is shown on page 39.
+^{} The gender balance of those in senior management positions is shown on page 39.

-element of the Annual Bonus award for Executive Directors and senior leaders within the whole group.
+The Responsible Business Strategy, reviewed by the Responsible Business Committee and approved by the Board, includes people-related targets.
+ESG-related targets now also form part of the personal objective element of the Annual Bonus award for Executive Directors and senior leaders within the whole group.
 These include quantitative targets for improving the gender mix and reducing the gender pay gap.